 Michigan residents may apply for a LM library card one of two ways:

-1. Apply in person at the Library's 2nd floor Reference Desk.
-The Library building is open Monday - Friday, 10 am to 5 pm and Saturday, 10 am to 4 pm.
-Applicants are required to show a valid Michigan driver's license or state ID card with current address.
-Out-of-state college students enrolled in a Michigan college or university may use their valid driver's license from their home states in combination with their current student ID card from a Michigan institution.
+1. Apply in person at the Library's 2nd floor Reference Desk for a full-service card during open hours.
+Applicants must show a valid Michigan driver's license or state ID card with current address.
+Out-of-state college students enrolled in a Michigan college or university may use their valid driver's license from their home state in combination with their current student ID card from a Michigan institution.

-2. Residents age 18 and over may apply online by completing the form below.
-We will email the card information to you.
-You can then use it to access our Family History e-resources here: https://www.michigan.gov/familyhistory.
-If you wish to check out items at the Library of Michigan and receive a physical library card, you will need to present your Michigan driver's license or state ID card at that time for verification, to complete your registration.
+2. Residents age 18 and over may apply online for an eCard by completing the form below.
+We will email the card information and password instructions to you.
+You can then use it to access our eResources.
+If you wish to check out items at the Library of Michigan and receive a full-service physical library card, you will need to present your Michigan driver's license or state ID card onsite at our facility in Lansing in order to complete the registration process.

 The Library of Michigan complies with the guidelines set forth by PA 455 of 1982 (Michigan Compiled Laws 397.601- 397.605: The Library Privacy Act), regarding confidentiality of patron records and circulation transactions.